Lexogen-Tools/SIRVsuite/README.md

 ### Alignment input

-A sorted BAM file is a requirement for the SIRVsuite coverage module.
+A sorted BAM file is required as input for the SIRVsuite coverage module.
 The SIRVsuite has been tested on BAM files computed by <a href=https://github.com/alexdobin/STAR>STAR aligner</a>.

 ### Count input

-A transcript count file is a requirement for the SIRV concentration and ERCC correlation module.
+A transcript quantification file is required as input for the SIRV concentration and ERCC correlation module.
+Since SIRVsuite was tested with <a href=https://www.lexogen.com/store/mix2-analysis-software>Mix<sup>2</sup></a> for transcript quantification, we assume that three columns of the  <a href=https://www.lexogen.com/store/mix2-analysis-software>Mix<sup>2</sup></a>  output format are present.
+These columns are given as follows.

-As we tested and thus recommend to use <a href=https://www.lexogen.com/store/mix2-analysis-software>Mix<sup>2</sup></a> for transcript estimation, its typical tab-separated output table is expected by the SIRVsuite.
-However, only three columns are relevant for the SIRVsuite as shown below:

 | Field name | Example |                          Description                          |